rvolz/BicBucStriim/README.md

 Requirements
 ------------

 BicBucStriim publishes Calibre libraries via a web server, so it requires some modules to be pre-installed on your machine.
-The required modules are common ones for NAS, however you should check first if your device supports them:
+The required modules are common ones for NAS, however you should check first if your device supports
+them:

+* PHP >= 7.2
 * Apache web server with PHP 5.3.7+, including support for mcrypt and sqlite3
 * Optional: if PHP module *intl* (php5-intl) is installed, book languages will be displayed